4 days off work

 8hrs · 18km · 300m up · 1400m down

 The morning begins with a hike into yet another new landscape, helping Gran Canaria live up to its nickname of ‘a continent in miniature’.
 You’ll descend into the green and humid gorge of Barranco Hondo, leading to one of the most fertile valleys of the island - the Agaete Valley, bursting with an abundance of flora and fauna.
-Before arriving at the coastal fishing village of Agaete, you’ll drop into a local coffee plantation to learn about the growing, harvesting and processing of the coffee beans, according to permaculture principles.
+Before arriving at the coastal fishing village of Agaete, you’ll have the option of dropping into a local coffee plantation to learn about the growing, harvesting and processing of the coffee beans, according to permaculture principles.

 Time to chill...

 Wake up refreshed and stretch into the day with a yoga class and relaxing ocean views to reinvigorate those tired muscles.
-If you wish to have a massage, a local masseur is on hand - please contact your host in advance to arrange this.
-Following a leisurely breakfast at a local farmhouse, jump into one of the volcanic rock pools along the coast, known locally as Las Salinas, and soak away that thigh burn.
-Spend the rest of the morning exploring the village of Agaete - why not try some of the local fish for an early lunch or spend a couple of hours relaxing on the black-stone beach.
+Today is yours at leisure - If you wish to have a massage, a local masseur is on hand and your host can arrange this at the start of the trip for you.
+Following a leisurely breakfast, maybe jump into one of the volcanic rock pools along the coast, known locally as Las Salinas, and soak away that thigh burn.
+Spend the rest of the morning exploring the village of Agaete - why not try some of the local fish for an early lunch or spend a couple of hours relaxing on the black-stone beach?
 In the afternoon, you’ll head back to the airport and say your goodbyes.

 Overnight soft duffel or rucksack